bitvora/haven/README.md

 After=network.target

 [Service]
-ExecStart=/home/ubuntu/haven/haven #Edit path to point to the path of where the haven git was pulled WorkingDirectory=/home/ubuntu/haven #Edit path to point to the path of where the haven git was pulled MemoryLimit=1000M  # Example, Limit memory usage to 1000 MB | Edit this to fit your machine Restart=always
+ExecStart=/home/ubuntu/haven/haven #Edit path to point to where you installed Haven WorkingDirectory=/home/ubuntu/haven #Edit path to point to where you installed Haven MemoryLimit=1000M  # Example, Limit memory usage to 1000 MB | Edit this to fit your machine Restart=always